mbc96325/Path-Choice-Estimation-Using-Smart-Card-Data/README.md

 # Path-Choice-Estimation-Using-Smart-Card-Data

 ## Data
-Please find the test data in /Assignment_test
+Please find the test data in /Assignment_test.
+We use Gurobi 8.1 as the linear programing solver.
 ## Cite this paper
 ```
 @article{mo2023ex,